Please read the programme description carefully first. Below you will find answers to frequently asked questions.

 What criteria do I have to meet?

-The requirements for each award category, what constitutes a valid application, and what materials must be submitted in each case are listed individually for each category after registration.
+The requirements for the individual award categories, what constitutes a valid application and which materials must be submitted in each case are listed individually for each category on the online application platform.
+The application tool will be activated in October 2024 (exact date to be announced) and linked on the German Jazz Prize website.
 Detailed information on the award procedure can be found in the program description.

 For which years can one apply and when is the application deadline?